Skip to main content

 The 500-ohm potentiometer has 5.6VDC across it constantly when the rotor is in standby, so electrolysis can occur if moisture is present.

 Before opening the rotor, turn it to the middle position opposite the end stop; there’s a mark on the top body indicating the end stop position.
-This ensures the movable end stop lever will not block at the wrong place.
+This ensures the movable end stop lever will not block at the wrong spot.
 The potentiometer has a 270-degree end stud, with a main body measuring 27mm x 14mm, plus 20mm for the shaft and bearing tube with fixing nut.
 The shaft measures 5.8mm, not 6.3mm.
 It’s mounted in a plastic frame with two gearwheels that reduce movement from 450 to 270 degrees.
 The plastic frame, held by two screws, makes replacing the potentiometer easy.
 A small metric 1.5mm hex key secures the 5.8mm axis; a common 6.3mm axis won’t fit.
 After replacing the potentiometer having the rotor base 180 degrees from the end stud, first turn the potentiometer with a screwdriver so that the display point exact south ( in my case the end point is north) then fix the pot shaft with a 1.5mm inbus.

 Then place the top in the right position the end lever pointing "south" halfway 180 dgs.